Cyber security

 Program Content

-- What you can do to manage cyber security
+- Practical steps individuals can take to strengthen cyber security

 Learning Outcomes

-- Define what cyber security is and discuss key risks for financial services organisations
+- Define cyber security and explain key risks for financial services organisations

-- Identify what you and your organisation can do to protect your business and customers.
+- Identify practical actions you and your organisation can take to protect systems and data

 What you will learn